Types of Marital Property in an Albany Divorce

 One of the biggest facets of a divorce is the distribution of property.
 For certain valuable pieces of property, such as real estate, businesses, or bank accounts, the division can be complicated and fiercely fought over.
 If you are looking for advice on how these assets should be divided, a skilled property division attorney could learn the specifics of your situation and fight for fair and equitable property distribution.
 Speak to an experienced attorney about the types of marital property in an Albany divorce.

 Defining Types of Property

-There are several types of property that are commonly involved with a divorce including:
+There are several types of property that are commonly involved with divorce proceedings in Albany, including:

 - Real property including any piece of land owned by a person, as well as any appurtenances on that land, such as a house.

 - Personal property, i.e. any other item that a person owns.

 - Marital property or that which is presumed to be an asset or debt acquired or incurred during the marriage.
 Legally, it is considered to be owned by both spouses.